Tsikitsiky/css-exercises/30-custom-properties/index.md

 ```
 1. After we've defined a new Custom Property, how can we recall or use that Custom Property?
 What function do we use?
 ```
-We can use the CP by putting `var` function in front of the value.
+We can use the CP by putting `var` function .
 ```
 1. There are several ways to override or change a Custom Property.
 Can you name at least 3?
 ```
-set a new one, nesting, using style property
+set a new one, use @media querry,...
 ```
 1. Why are Custom Properties useful?
 ```
-Custum Properties are useful because it makes your css simpler and easy to understand.
+Custum Properties are useful because it reduces repetition, makes you write less code and you use one point of control.
 ```
 1. What is the only aspect (or part) of CSS syntax that we can use Custom Properties for?
 ```